caztanj/Http_Server/README.md

 # HTTP Server for Jai

 This is an HTTP server written in Jai for Jai.
-It is not complete and there are almost certainly bugs!

 ## Features